Soh Rui Yong: Disputing Ashley Liew's act of sportsmanship

 In October 2018, Soh disputed fellow runner Ashley Liew's version of events surrounding the 2015 SEA Games marathon.
 For this, Liew was awarded the Special Award for Sportsmanship by Singapore National Olympic Council and the International Fair Play Committee's (CIFP) Pierre de Coubertin World Fair Play Trophy in 2016.
 3 other witnesses, including Filipino runner Rafael Poliquit Jr. who was also in the same race, backed Soh's version of events in the media.

 Liew took Soh to the courts for defamation after serving Soh legal letters offering him an opportunity to retract his statements.
 Soh subsequently filed a counterclaim.
 On 23 September 2021, District Judge Lee Li Choon "found that the words in Soh's statements were defamatory, or bore defamatory meanings."
 Lee granted orders to have the defamatory statements removed; Soh to issue a statement declaring that the statements are false and to retract the false statements and publish an apology; and an injunction against future republishing of the statements.
 Soh was also ordered to pay in damages, of which he turned to crowdfunding as Liew's lawyers requested for immediate payment.
 Soh appealed to the High Court, and was heard 28 March 2022 with the appeal dismissed.
 Justice Valerie Thean upheld District Judge Lee's rulings and orders to Soh not to repeat the statements and to remove them, but also had set aside the order to publish an apology and public statement of retraction of the defamatory statements.
 Soh reflected that he would respect the decision and move on from this.
-When the payment of the full sum of $320,000 was made on 5 April 2022, Soh then challenged Liew to donate the $180,000 damage cost to "prove [his] sportmanship" as it was funded with donations Soh crowdfunded from the public.
-Liew declined to do so.
+When the payment of the full sum of $320,000 was made on 5 April 2022, Soh then challenged Liew to donate the $180,000 damage cost to "prove [his] sportmanship" as it was funded with donations Soh crowdfunded from the public, however Liew did not comment on the challenge.